vmware-tanzu/cluster-api-provider-bringyourownhost/docs/getting_started.md

 docker cp ~/.kube/management-cluster.conf host$i:/management-cluster.conf
 done
 ```

 Start the host agent on each of the hosts and keep it running.
-Use the `--skip-installation` flag if you already have k8s components included in the docker image.
-This flag will skip k8s installation attempt on the host
+Use the `--skip-installation` flag as we already have k8s components included in the docker image.
+This flag will skip k8s installation attempt on the host.

 ```shell
 export HOST_NAME=host1